TienSFU25/2650-weekly-exercises/w10/aws-exercise.md

 https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-what-is.html
 https://aws.amazon.com/free/

+> [!NOTE]
-NOTE: I will guide you through how to setup Billing alerts.
-As long as you've setup these alerts properly, use only "Free tier" stuff, and **delete all AWS resources when we're done grading them**, you should be totally fine.
+> I will guide you through how to setup Billing alerts.
+As long as you've setup some form of alerting, use only "Free tier" stuff, and **delete all AWS resources when we're done grading them**, you should be totally fine.

 ### The actual exercise